Kris Guico - 2016 BMW F80 M3

 More images are in the slider above, SLIDE LEFT>>>>>>>>>>>

 These Photographs are supplied by the Photographer, check their Link for Bookings.

 My name is Kris Guico.
 I am a Portland Oregon resident who is married to the most amazing and beautiful wife.
 I am a Marketing Campaign Strategist by day, a gamer by night, a photographer/videographer by trade and a car enthusiast every second of my life!

-Currently I drive a 2016 BMW F80 M3 and loving every second of it.
+Currently, I drive a 2016 BMW F80 M3 and love every second of it.
 The F80 was added as a 2nd car in my 3 car ensemble.
 Its purpose was to serve as "the daily".
-I just wanted a car that already looked good, was already fast, and that required no modifications from the factory.
+I just wanted a car that already looked good, was already fast and required no modifications from the factory.
 The F80 M3 was that car for me.
-I have been modifying cars since 2003 and at this point in my life I thought it was time to "exit the scene" and not dump so much money on modifying cars anymore, since we all know we don't see a penny of it back if/when we decide to sell the car.
+I have been modifying cars since 2003 and at this point in my life, I thought it was time to "exit the scene" and not dump so much money on modifying cars anymore, since we all know we don't see a penny of it back if/when we decide to sell the car.
 This obviously was not the case.
-The daily became a daily - track car, which then became a daily - show car.
+The daily became a daily-track car, which then became a daily-show car.

 Full Spec List:-

 - Dinan Heat Exchanger;

 - 19x9.5 / 19x10.5 Volk Racing ZE40 Wheels;

 - 255/35 275/35 Falken Azenis FK510 Tires;

 - Airlift Suspension w/ 3P Management System; and